leewillis77/schema.org/slides.md

 # What is schema.org?

-* A set of semantic markup guidelines
-* Markup conventions
 * Shared guidelines by "the search engines"
 * (Including Google)
+* Guidelines for semantic markup

 !SLIDE